teljoa/teljoa/README.md

 **teljoa/teljoa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently learning: Python, JAVA, HTML5, SQL, MySQL, MongoDB, command lines, XML and among some more things.
+- 🌱 I’m currently learning: Python, JAVA, HTML5, SQL, PL/SQL, MySQL, MongoDB, command lines, XML, JS, JSON, PHP, React and Vite, css, boostrat, angula and among some more things.
 - ⚡ Fun fact: I study to dedicate myself to cybersecurity in the future, and in fact I am studying the higher degree of: Web application development at I.E.S. jacaranda
 - 📫 How to contact me: **tellezjoa@gmail.com**